george-hawkins/mjx-donkey-car/README.md

 More basic TX options
 ---------------------

+**Note to self:** I bought an X6FP, an X6F Mini and an X6F - I just bought the X6F as an ersatz for demoing taking apart the RX that came with the MJX.
+Otherwise, I'd only consider the X6F Mini or the X6FP.

 **DumboRC** don't seem to produce any non-PWM RXes, the nearest they seem to have is the X6FP which has 6 PWN channels but also has PPM output (so, you'd still need something like the JHEMCU converter to convert that to S.BUS if you didn't want to recompile ArduPilot to include RC_PPMSUM).

 **Update**: the PPM pins are PPM **input** pins, they read PPM output by the [trainer module](https://www.aliexpress.com/item/1005006094267059.html) which is used in a rather odd two RX setup - one of which, combined with the trainer module, is plugged into a secondary TX.

+**Update 2:** wow - DumboRC information in English is non-existent.
+However, this [video](https://www.dumborc.com/?p=878) from the Chinese-language version of their site shows that it actually is PPM output.

-Given that, I think the only option is to take an RX like the X6F Mini and you could solder a JHEMCU converter straight onto its pins.
+Without PPM, you could just take an RX like the X6F Mini and solder a JHEMCU converter straight onto its pins.
 Or one could take the X6FP, as it does have that nice voltage telemetry, and discard the case.

-DumboRC is either a subsidiary or subcontractor of Radiolink (depending on where you read) and their RXes are extremely similar but as noted [here](https://www.radiolink.com/DUMBORC) by RadioLink, their TXes and RXes are not compatible.
+DumboRC is a subsidiary of Radiolink (depending on where you read) and their RXes are extremely similar but as noted [here](https://www.radiolink.com/DUMBORC) by RadioLink, their TXes and RXes are not compatible.
 I suspect they've just done this for market segmentation reasons - if you look as the open source MULTI-Module project, they just classify the the DumboRC RX protocol as a subprotocol in their [RadioLink page](https://www.multi-module.org/using-the-module/protocol-details/radiolink).

 It simply comes down to: